 Consider Two-Stage Compressors

-The compressor is the most important component of the air conditioner.
+The compressor is the most important component of a central air conditioning system.
 Without this working properly, the system cannot transfer the heat from inside the house to the air outside.
 Air conditioners offer two different kinds of compressors, single and two-stage models.

 Single-stage compressors essentially work on high all the time.
 This simplifies the system and frequently costs less to install.
 The tradeoff is that it costs more to run and wears the compressor more quickly.